"A girl has been snatched by the monster, Lockhart. Taken into the Chamber of Secrets itself. Your moment has come at last."

 It was a page torn from a very old library book.

 Hermione tore a page from a very old library book?
 And wrote on it?
 First of all, I don't think Hermione would have done this.
 Second, why didn't Madam Pince's library book spells kick in at this point?
 Dumbledore related in incident when he absent-mindedly doodled on a page of a library book and was attacked.
-My guess is that that the page was either torn out already or, even more likely, that she used magic to make a copy.
+My guess is that the page was either torn out already or, even more likely, that she used magic to make a copy.

 Instead, echoing through the corridors came Professor McGonagall's voice, magically magnified.